 The degree of Master of Laws (LL.M.) in Taxation is open to both lawyers trained in the United States and those with legal training in foreign countries.
 Both U.S. and non-U.S. lawyers may concentrate in one of five areas of taxation: Business Taxation, Estate Planning, General Taxation, International Taxation, or Tax Policy.
 The tax faculty has developed several suggested courses of study for each area.
 A student may also develop his or her own course of study by choosing among the large variety of tax offerings at NYU School of Law.

 In the alternative, foreign lawyers who are interested in international taxation may choose to join the prestigious International Tax Program of Foreign Students (ITP), which leads to the Master of Laws (LL.M.) in International Taxation.
-The ITP is a rigorous course of study designed for 20 to 25 students per year wishing to study international tax.
+The ITP is a rigorous course of study taken by 16 to 28 students per year wishing to study international tax.
 Many of the students in the ITP begin their studies at NYU after gaining experience in government or private practice.

 A student may pursue an LL.M. in Taxation at New York University School of Law on either a full-time or a part-time basis.
 Both full-time and part-time LL.M. tax students need 24 credits to graduate, 20 of which must be in graduate tax courses.
 On a full-time basis, a student will complete the program in one academic year (two semesters).
 On a part-time basis, a student may take up to five years to complete the degree, with most part-time students finishing their studies in about three years.